-A. Pursuant to policy approved by Community Council, the Community will support and endorse any Community member who is proficient in the Akimel O'otham language and is seeking a Native Language Teacher Certification by providing a Letter of Proficiency Verification on official Community letterhead as required by Arizona Department of Education policies R7-2-614 and R7-2-607.
+- A. Pursuant to policy approved by Community Council, Resolutions GR-153-79 and GR-08-09, as may be amended, the Community will support and endorse any Community member who is proficient in the Akimel O'otham language and is seeking a Native Language Teacher Certification by providing a Letter of Proficiency Verification on official Community letterhead as required by Arizona Department of Education policies R7-2-614 and R7-2-607, as may be amended. - B. This certification will be recognized by all schools located within the Reservation boundaries. - C. Teachers certified under this policy will be utilized only within the duties identified within their respective school's approved tribal allocation written plan.